On this page:

 Wimmera CMA contributed technical floodplain advice to support significant regional development projects including WimResources Avonbank mineral sand EES at DooenIluka Wimmera mineral sands mine proposal at Toolondo Western Victoria Transmission Network Project.

-Providing support to Horsham Rural City Council in relation to the City to River planning and development process.
-Stawell Gold Mine tailings dam lifting.
+Providing support to Horsham Rural City Council in relation to the City to River planning and development process., and to Stawell Gold Mine tailings dam lifting.

 Flood advice to the public